Lucas-Erkana/To_Do_List/README.md

 - On the terminal run this command git clone [https://github.com/Lucash2022/To-Do-list.git].git

-- Go to the repository folder using command prompt cd [To-Do-List].
+- Go to the repository folder using command prompt cd To-Do-List

 - Install the dev dependencies for linters run npm install.
 --->